Changes to the Rights of Victims of Motor Vehicle Accidents

 Again, when considering who the real stakeholders are in relation to the CTP scheme, it is important to acknowledge that insurers must account to their shareholders, not to their member road users.

-Involvement of Compensation Lawyers
+Involvement of Worker Compensation Lawyers

 Legal costs have understandably been the focus of much of the discussion and perhaps form the major impetus for the proposed scheme reforms.
 Less than twelve months has passed since SIRA introduced compulsory reporting of solicitor/client costs and disbursements by lawyers in NSW representing injured plaintiffs.